 Little in the Middle… I posed with a gorgeous group of people for Dark Garden Corsetry, who welcomed me as the lone non-binary model in the group.
 Ogle more photos with the Lingerie Addict, and see my specific Naturals Risqué Cincher in Honey.

 I posed for The Dark Arts!
 As a fan of his genre-defying images of people of all genders in bondage, I was really excited to get in his ropes and in front of his camera.
 I loved finding the power in restraint.
+A few of the photos are part of the new book (get a signed copy).
 Here’s a peek:

 Evolution of a pose… keeps evolving!
 This was the second time I’ve posed for Los Angeles-based photographer Allan Amato and I’ve continued to explore postures of strength in relation to the camera, and confidence within my chest, specifically.
 This image will be part of the upcoming Seraph book along with the beautiful Natassia Dreams.
 (See a peek of our cover.)